 - By demonstrating or refuting that there was remorselessness or physical torment in the connection between the two gatherings of the separation.

 - By demonstrating or discrediting that there was a lawful offense against one of the two individuals.

-How long does a consented divorce take in the state of Virginia?
+How long does an uncontested divorce take in Virginia?

 - The time is taken for the two parties to concede to terms or for the judge to choose the separation terms.